unselles/SCP5K_SDK_Site/docs/index.md

 It is recommended to have basic understanding of `Unreal Engine 4` and other programs associated, such as image editing programs, or Visual Studio/Blueprint Script for the more advanced.

+## New To Modding?

+If you're entirely new to modding Unreal Engine, start simple by [creating your first custom textures!](basics/textures/index.md)

 ### General Prerequisites

 * **[Unreal Engine 4.27](https://www.unrealengine.com/en-US/download)** from Epic Games Launcher or binary build.